axone-protocol/docs/docs/whitepaper/what-is-okp4.md

 ### Scalable

 Its generic infrastructure makes it scalable by design, as workflow orchestration, computation and storage is done off-chain and is theoretically unlimited.
 Nevertheless, indexation, rule enforcement, governance and value-sharing is done on-chain.
-With a capacity of 10 000 TPS (Transactions Per Second), limits may be reached when dozens to hundreds of highly used data apps coexist on the OKP4 ecosystem.
+With a capacity of 10 000 TPS (Transactions Per Second), limits may be reached when dozens to hundreds of highly used data apps coexist on the OKP4 Ecosystem.
 That is one of the reasons a roll-up strategy is implemented to enable layer-2 scalability and even more roll-up-specific functionalities (such as on-chain privacy features).

 ### Decentralized

 The OKP4 network has no trusted parties or single points of failure for any function.
 Many centralized components can intervene in data workflows but are not mandatory.
-As said before, the infrastructure is generic and its thriving ecosystem will be composed of many centralized & decentralized independent components.
+As said before, the infrastructure is generic and its thriving Ecosystem will be composed of many centralized & decentralized independent components.
 OKP4 blockchain is decentralized thanks to the Tendermint consensus and many validator nodes that find consensus on the state of the network.
 Its governance is also decentralized through a DAO.
 Eventually, as with every PoS networks and token-based DAOs, its decentralization is dependent on the distribution of the token and the ability of one stakeholder to acquire a "dangerous" stake in the network.
 Eventually, it all comes down to the value and liquidity of its token on the market.
 The more distributed and expensive to acquire the token is, the more it can be and stay decentralized.

 ### Permissionless